Ag Exemption Texas: 2026 Qualification Rules and County Filing Deadlines

 Productivity Value vs. Market Value: The Math

-Rural counties typically apply these values uniformly.
+Rural counties typically apply their schedules uniformly.
 Urban counties, facing development pressure, scrutinize ag claims more aggressively and may challenge marginal operations.
+Ask your CAD for its current productivity value schedule rather than relying on a figure quoted for another county.

 County Filing Deadlines and Requirements